octoxalis/11tyTips/source/store/items/index.md

 ## Tips for newbies...and advanced users

-{{_C.SITE_s}} will provide you useful tips and tricks to unleash the power of 11ty.
+{{_G_.SITE_s}} will provide you useful tips and tricks to unleash the power of 11ty.
 If you've never built a static site, thanks to the simplicity of this generator, you will be able to install your site, by cloning the Github repository of this site, replacing its content files with your own Markdown content
 {% _short_note %}
 follow the [site cloning] page instructions to start with a clean site skeleton.
 {% end_short_note %}